Can a pair of standalone speakers sound great? Sure. But is adding a subwoofer to your home theater system worth it? Yes, almost certainly.

 This older Polk subwoofer used to be a lot more expensive, but thanks to getting it’s MSRP slashed its worth mentioning here.
 A 300 W 12 inch sub with the range this has is an excellent value, even if a little more expensive than the Dayton Sub-1500.
 The downsides?
 Plain-jane design (if you care) and an inferior warranty.

 The Best Really Inexpensive Subwoofer – The Polk PSW10

 Polk’s bread and butter is quality loudspeakers that are inexpensive, and, despite this speaker being well over ten years old, it remains one of the best sellers on the market.
 Why?
 It’s a really decent 10 inch sub that can be acquired for less than $100.
-We’ll also give honorable mention here to the Monoprice 9723, also absurdly inexpensive now, but just slightly inferior spec wise with a higher response floor.
+We’ll also give honorable mention here to the Monoprice 9723 (affiliate link), also absurdly inexpensive now, but just slightly inferior spec wise with a higher response floor.

 The Best Powerful Yet Compact Subwoofer – The Definitive Technology ProSub800

 The ProSub 800, thanks to its less common sealed design with a passive bottom firing radiator, packs a hard to believe 300 W of continous power and 20 Hz response floor.
 It’s an older product, yet remains, by quite a margin, the best and most powerful compact 8″ driver sub.